 Members of the Board of Directors and Committee are expected to maintain their knowledge of investment matters so as to be able to fulfill their fiduciary duties with respect to the investment portfolio management process.

-The Chief Investment Officer – Alternatives is required to obtain and maintain a high degree of expertise with respect to investment related matters.
+The investment staff are required to obtain and maintain a high degree of expertise with respect to investment related matters.
 In addition, staff and the OCIO will assist the Board of Directors and Committee members to obtain the required education through ongoing processes.
+The education requirements for board members and staff are described in more detail in Directive 34-205.08 Education.

 IX.
 Administration and Management Costs: Administration and management costs can have a significant impact on long-term results and will be monitored, controlled, and reported.